-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS work" for purposes of Rule 10308(a)(4)(C), so long as the mediator is acting in the capacity of a mediator and is not representing a party in the mediation. (o) Panel The term "panel" means the arbitration panel, whether it consists of one or more arbitrators.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS • • • include mediation services performed by mediators who are also arbitrators, [so long as] provided that the mediator acts in the capacity of a mediator and does not represent a party in the mediation. the securities and commodities laws of employees who engage in such activities.
+IM-10308.
+Arbitrators Who Also Serve as Mediators Mediation services performed by mediators who are also arbitrators shall not be included in the definition of "professional work" for purposes of Rule 10308(a)(4)(C), so long as the mediator is acting in the capacity of a mediator and is not representing a party in the (o) Panel The term "panel" means the arbitration panel, whether it consists of one or more arbitrators. mediation.
 A panel normally consists of one or three arbitrators, depending on the amount in dispute.
 However, a panel could consist of two arbitrators if an arbitrator is removed from a three- arbitrator panel, and the parties agree to proceed with only the remaining arbitrators.
-See Rule 1[2] 3 411(a). (p) Person Associated with a Member The term "person associated with a member" means: (1) A natural person registered under the Rules of NASD; or (2) A sole proprietor, partner, officer, director, or branch manager of a member, or a natural person occupying a similar status or performing similar functions, or a This is based on Article I, Section dd, of NASD's By- Laws.
+See Rule 13411(a).